mattermost/mattermost-handbook/operations/operations/mlt-cadence/README.md

 * Ian Tien: Co-Founder and CEO
 * Corey Hulen: Co-Founder and CTO
-* Aneal Vallurupalli: VP, Finance
+* Tim Quock: VP, Finance
 * Chris Overton: VP, Engineering
 * Barry Duplantis: VP, Customer Success
 * Matt Harper: VP, Marketing

 # MLT Cadence

-## MLT Weekly Business Review (WBR)
+## Biweekly Business Review (BBR)

-**Tuesdays 10:00am to 11:00am Palo Alto time with MLT**
+**Biweekly Tuesdays 10:00am to 10:50am Palo Alto time with MLT**

 **Required attendees: MLT + extended team (TBD)**

-The purpose of MLT WBR is to review the health of the business by reviewing our goals dashboard, identifying key risks/challenges/issues, and identifying owners for actions.
-Discussions held in [MLT WBR Channel](https://community.mattermost.com/private-core/channels/MLT-WBR).
+The purpose of BBR is to review the health of the business by reviewing our goals dashboard, identifying key risks/challenges/issues, and identifying owners for actions.
+Discussions held in [MLT BBR Channel](https://community.mattermost.com/private-core/channels/bbr).

 #### Pre-work

-* Dashboard to be updated by all owners by Tuesday 9am Palo Alto Time.
-* 2x2 prepared by each functional owner (TBD if reviewed separately or aggregated into one 2x2) (e.g., next product releases, marketing launches).
+* Dashboards emailed out Fridays by Amy Nicol, all attendees review and ask questions asynchronously if they have them.
+* By Monday at 12pmPT, key stakeholders add issues, challenges & risk with next actions and asks to the team in the FRM doc.
+* Before the meeting on Tuesday's, all attendees have reviewed doc.

 #### Process